xyzmaps/xyz-cli/README.md

-# HERE CLI
+# XYZ CLI
 [![Build Status](https://travis-ci.com/heremaps/here-cli.svg?branch=master)](https://travis-ci.com/heremaps/here-cli)

-HERE CLI is a Node.js command-line interface to work with HERE APIs starting with [HERE Data Hub](https://www.here.xyz) APIs.
-Right now, it allows you to interact with HERE Data Hub to create and manage your Spaces, and easily upload and manage your datasets.
+XYZ CLI is a Node.js command-line interface to work with XYZ APIs starting with [XYZ Data Hub](https://www.here.xyz) APIs.
+Right now, it allows you to interact with XYZ Data Hub to create and manage your Spaces, and easily upload and manage your datasets.

 ### Prerequisites

-HERE CLI is built on Node.js, a cross-platform efficient language to write even complex, local applications.
+XYZ CLI is built on Node.js, a cross-platform efficient language to write even complex, local applications.

-To use the  HERE CLI, you should have npm installed.
+To use the  XYZ CLI, you should have npm installed.
 The best way is to go to nodejs.org and install the appropriate package for your system (both 8.x LTS and 10.x Current should work).
 If you need help with this have a look at our [CLI Introduction Guide](https://www.here.xyz/cli/).

 ### Installing the CLI

-To install the HERE CLI use the following command.
+To install the XYZ CLI use the following command.
 Depending on your system, you might need elevated permissions (like sudo) to install globally.

 ```
 npm install -g @here/cli